‘Criminal complaints’ filed against Israeli President Herzog in Switzerland

 Universal Jurisdiction

-The reasons behind the complaints filed to the Swiss prosecutor could be related to previous statements made by Herzog, which were also cited by South Africa’s legal team at the Hague while presenting their case.
+The reasons behind the complaints filed to the Swiss prosecutor are unclear, said Al Jazeera’s diplomatic editor James Bays.
+They could relate to something that took place in Switzerland while Herzog attended the Davos summit, he explained, or they could relate to previous statements Herzog made about Palestinians, which were also cited by South Africa’s legal team at the Hague while presenting their case.

 Days after October 7 – when Hamas fighters launched an unprecedented attack into southern Israel killing nearly 1,200 people – the Israeli president said it was not only Hamas fighters but “an entire nation” that was responsible for the violence and that Israel would fight “until we break their backbone”.